Dum-De-Dum-Dum....tax filing day is near!

 Are You Ready To File Your Tax Return or extension?

-Extensions to file - If you cannot file by the due date of your return, then you can request an extension of time to file.
-To receive an automatic 6-month extension of time to file your return, you can file Form 4868 by the due date of your return.
-See Topic 304 for more information.
-However, an extension of time to file is not an extension of time to pay.
-You will owe interest on any past-due tax and you may be subject to a late-payment penalty if the payment of tax is not made by the original due date of your return.
+If you can’t file by the due date of your return, you should request an extension of time to file.
+To receive an automatic 6-month extension of time to file your return, you must file Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return (PDF) by the due date of your return.
+An extension of time to file is not an extension of time to pay.
+You may be subject to a late payment penalty on any tax not paid by the original due date of your return.

 BROKER/ASSOCIATE/REALTOR, ABR, AHWD, ALHS, ASP, BPOR, CAPS, CDPE, CGP,